Nervos CKB Docs

 Setup the develop environment

-Install capsule
+Install Capsule

-Or you can install from source:
+Or you can install Capsule from it's source:

-cargo install capsule --git https://github.com/nervosnetwork/capsule.git --tag v0.2.0
+cargo install capsule --git https://github.com/nervosnetwork/capsule.git --tag v0.1.3

-Then check if it works with:
+Then check if it works with the following command:

 capsule check